kgar/foundry-vtt-more-handlebars-helpers/README.md

-# More Handlebars Helpers
+# Foundry VTT: More Handlebars Helpers

-Do you need more handlebars helpers?
+Do you need more handlebars helpers in [Foundry VTT](https://foundryvtt.com/)?
 How about all 130(ish) helpers from [this incredible repository](https://github.com/Budibase/handlebars-helpers)?

 This is the Foundry Module for you!